-Pension Expenditure Forecast for 2016
+Pension Expenditure Forecast for 2017

-The table below presents a summary of the projected pension expenditure in 2016.
+The table below presents a summary of the projected pension expenditure in 2017.

-|– Basic provision||16 074||15 570||3.2%|
+|– Basic provision||16 801||16 160||4.0%|

-|– Supplementary provision||207||212||-2.4%|
+|– Supplementary provision||205||211||-2.8%|

 Earnings-related pension expenditure forecast

-In addition to the total amounts, the forecast includes projections per sector (private and public sectors and unpaid periods), as well as per pension type (old-age, disability, part-time and survivors’ pensions, as well as farmers’ special pensions).
-As for the private sector, the forecasts per pension acts are also presented (Employees Pensions Acts, Seafarer’s Pensions Act, Self-employed Persons’ Pensions Act, Farmers’ Pensions Act).
+The annually published earnings-related pension expenditure forecast includes projections of the ongoing year per sector (private and public sectors and unpaid periods).
+As for the private sector, the forecast includes projections also per pension type (old-age, disability, part-time and survivors’ pensions) and pension act (Employees Pensions Acts, Seafarer’s Pensions Act, Self-employed Persons’ Pensions Act, Farmers’ Pensions Act).